 6. Reviewing Your Work

 As your business grows, keep the check and review your vision statement often to ensure that your business is running as per your original goal and aim.
 Think of ways to improve your vision statement at all times.

-Steps to Creating the Perfect Mission Statement Quality Business Plan
+Steps to Create the Perfect Mission Statement

-Following are the different steps:
+The following are the different steps: